Anna Netrebko: Later career

 In April 2022, Netrebko stepped in for Maria Agresta in Manon Lescaut at the Opéra de Monte-Carlo.
 Her solo concerts in May 2022 at the Philharmonie de Paris and La Scala were described by the press as "triumphant".
 During summer 2022, she sang Aida and Turandot at the Arena di Verona with critical acclaim.
 In September 2022, she opened the 2022/23 season of the Vienna State Opera, singing Mimi in La bohème.
 Her attendance was met with mostly applause and boos from some protesters.

 In June 2023, she opened the 100th edition of Arena di Verona Festival as Aida from Verdi.
 On 24 July 2023, she made her debuts at the Théâtre Antique d'Orange, closing the Chorégies d'Orange festival with a Verdi Gala also featuring Yusif Eyvazov and conducted by Michelangelo Mazza.

 In May 2024, Netrebko performed Puccini's Turandot at the Internationale Maifestspiele Wiesbaden in a new production of the Hessisches Staatstheater Wiesbaden with stage direction and scenic design by Daniela Kerck.
 A reviewer from the Frankfurter Rundschau wrote that her heavy soprano was precise in all registers, with a velvety middle range, and her acting responsive to the story-line.

+In June 2026, Anna with another musicias did concert in London.